GitHub

 {"ip": "203.0.113.66"}

-A manual ban is created with manual: true and follows the same TTL and hysteresis as an automatic one.
-It honors every safety rule with no exceptions: a whitelisted target is refused (returns 409, reason whitelisted), a target outside the configured networks is refused (returns 409, reason outside configured networks), and exceeding max_active_bans is refused (returns 409).
+A manual ban is created with manual: true and follows the same TTL (so it still auto-expires — there are no permanent bans), but it is released only by an explicit unban or TTL expiry, never by traffic dropping below threshold.
+It honors every safety rule with no exceptions: a whitelisted target is refused (returns 409, reason whitelisted), a target outside the configured networks is refused (returns 409, reason outside configured networks), and any blast-radius cap — max_active_bans, max_banned_fraction or max_bans_per_window — is refused (returns 409).
+The reason field names which rule fired; see the safety model.
 Both POST endpoints require the application/json content type.
 See the API reference for the full request and response shapes.

 The ban object